 Electric scooters are a lot of fun, but owning one carries a lot of responsibility.
 You need to make sure to take precautions to keep yourself and other motorists safe on the roads.

-If you’re ever injured in an electric scooter accident, call our personal injury lawyers for a free consultation to ensure that you receive compensation for your accident or injuries.
-Our team has a track-record of success representing these types of cases, and we’re committed to working hard for the best possible outcome for all our clients.
+If you’re ever injured in an electric scooter accident, call our injury lawyers for a FREE CONSULTATION to ensure that you receive compensation for your accident or injuries.
+Our team of scooter accident lawyers has a track-record of success representing these types of cases, and we’re committed to working hard for the best possible outcome for all our clients.
 Call our scooter accident lawyers today!

 If you are injured in any type of accident, your first priority should be to seek immediate medical attention, even if you are not certain that you are injured.
 Seeking immediate medical treatment does two things: 1) it ensures injuries you sustained are diagnosed and treated; and, 2) it helps eliminate any doubt by the insurance company that your injuries were caused by the accident.